You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Permitil is a drug marketed by Schering and is included in three NDAs.

 The generic ingredient in PERMITIL is fluphenazine hydrochloride.
 There are nineteen drug master file entries for this compound.
-Twenty-eight suppliers are listed for this compound.
+Twenty-nine suppliers are listed for this compound.
 Additional details are available on the fluphenazine hydrochloride profile page.

 AI Deep Research